 MUDs are managed by a five-member Board of Directors that serve staggered four-year terms.
-All Big Oaks MUD Directors serve “at large”, meaning they represent the entire District equally without regard to whichever portion of the MUD they live in.
+All Big Oaks MUD Directors serve “at large”, meaning that each Director represents the entire District equally without regard to whichever portion of the MUD they live in.
 To serve on a MUD Board in Texas, a person must be a United States citizen, must be eligible to vote in Texas, must be age 18 or over, and must either reside in the MUD or own real property in the MUD.

 In Big Oaks MUD, all five Directors are residents and property owners within the District.
 Besides these legal requirements, Big Oaks MUD Directors need to be available for monthly daytime meetings, special meetings as needed, meetings of related organizations, and often extensive meeting preparation.

 Big Oaks MUD provides water, sewer, and local drainage/detention services (collectively referred to WS&D) within the bounds of the District.
-This includes maintenance and repair of infrastructure (water tanks, fresh water supply, and water lines; sewer lines and sewer treatment; drainage facilities such as culverts, storm drains, retention ponds; and the release of excess water into the drainage canal that runs outside the southern boundary of the George Bush Park levee.
+This includes maintenance and repair of infrastructure (water tanks, fresh water supply, and water lines; sewer lines and sewer treatment; drainage facilities such as culverts, storm drains, and retention ponds; and the release of excess water into the drainage canal north of the District.
+That canal runs outside the southern boundary of the George Bush Park levee and does not drain into the Park.
 Big Oaks MUD must also plan for future needs related to those responsibilities.

 From time to time, the MUD may develop, expand, or enhance recreational facilities such as trails and walking paths.
 The District is legally authorized to further develop additional Park and Recreational facilities, though it is not currently doing so.
 The District does not have responsibility for or oversight of the two HOAs’ common areas, playgrounds, swimming pools, or recreational facilities.

 Responsibility for mowing within the MUD’s boundaries is divided between several entities.
 Mowing of MUD facilities, paid for by the District, includes the retention ponds, the Water Plant, the Sewage Treatment Plant, and a few other areas such as along trails.
-Areas mowed by the District can be seen in this website on the mowing map provided by the District’s Landscaper.
 Other mowing/landscaping responsibilities variously belong to West Oaks Village HOA, Twin Oaks Village HOA, Fort Bend County, Fort Bend ISD, and Entex.